 Shah Mohammad Shah warned if the government did not make amends the agitation could take a different turn.
 He criticised PPP MNA Faryal Talpur for accusing nationalists of doing nothing against Musharraf.
 “We were on roads, staging sit-ins… you are remnants of Zia, Musharraf and the army and we will fight all remnants of dictators to protect Sindh’s autonomy,” he said.

 Dr Safdar Sarki said that neither the MQM nor the PPP represented entire Urdu- and Sindhi-speaking communities.
-His party did not believe neither in parliament nor in the constitution and it was supporting the SBC because it was a matter of Sindh’s
+His party did not believe neither in parliament nor in the constitution and it was supporting the SBC because it was a matter of Sindh’s integrity, he said.

 Abrar Kazi said that the MQM was poised to divide Sindh.
 People of Sindh had successfully countered the move of Mohajir Sooba when graffiti about the demand for a separate province appeared suddenly on the walls in Karachi.